moleisking/wp-api-jwt-auth/readme.txt

 ###Please read how to configured the plugin https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/

 == Changelog ==
+= 1.2.7 =
+* Added user ID and roles to reply to authentication request

 = 1.2.6 =
 * Cookies && Token compatibility
 * Fix the root problem with gutenberg infinite loops and allow the token validation/generation if the WP cookie exists.
 * More info (https://github.com/Tmeister/wp-api-jwt-auth/pull/138)
 * Props: https://github.com/andrzejpiotrowski

 = 1.2.5 =
 * Add Gutenberg Compatibility